LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 > > - Click to the `dates` tab of the workbook and double-click on any of the values in the `Date collected` column.
 Notice that most of the dates display with the year 2015 and two are 2017.
 > > - Select `File -> Save As` in Excel and in the drop down menu for file format select `CSV UTF-8 (Comma delimited) (.csv)`.
 Click `Save`.
 > > - You will see a pop-up that says "This workbook cannot be saved in the selected file format because it contains multiple sheets."
 Choose `Save Active Sheet`.
-> > - Navigate to the file in your finder application.
+> > - Navigate to the file in Finder (Mac) or Explorer (Windows).
 Right click and select `Open With`.
 Choose a plain text editor application and view the file.
 Notice that the dates display as month/day without any year information.
 > > - Now right click on the file again and open with Excel.
 Notice that the dates display with the current year, not 2015.
 > > As you can see, exporting data from Excel and then importing it back into Excel fundamentally changed the data once again!
 > {: .solution}